 Leveraging a Unique Social Point of View to Create Marketing Messaging that Works on a Number of Levels…

+To bee or not to bee?
 A lot exists in the land of distributing your marketing messages.
-Books, articles, papers, infographics, blogs, interviews, videos, and so much more, articulate the importance of honing in on your brand’s unique message and with it, engaging with your target audience.
-We spend countless hours in meetings, in front of computer screens, jotting notes on pads, recording memos on our phone, etc., coming up with ideas that best capture our message and creatively presenting it to the world around us.
+Books, articles, papers, infographics, blogs, interviews, videos, and so much more.
+They all articulate the importance of honing in on your brand’s unique message.
+We spend countless hours in meetings, in front of computer screens, jotting notes on pads, recording memos on our phone, etc..
+Coming up with ideas that best capture our message and creatively presenting it to the world around us is our job.

 It’s one of the biggest pieces of your internal marketing initiatives and struggles.
 It’s true.

 What if your next marketing push doesn’t directly involve your own message at all?
-What if you take an educated, socially fueled look at the world around you and put a unique spin on both it and your brand?
+What if you take an educated, socially fueled look at the world around you.
+Try putting a unique spin on both it and your brand?

 Food for thought.

 The answer may not be obvious.
 But, upon taking a closer look, there’s a call-to-action on the box that simply states, “Help bring back the bees.”
 Still confused?
-Upon doing a little research (hello Google), you’ll quickly come the realization that the message Cheerios is tossing out there is relatively depressing, and of vast importance.
+You’ll quickly realize upon doing a little research (hello Google) the realization that the message Cheerios is tossing out there is relatively depressing, and of vast importance.

 Just this year, for the first time ever, the United States placed the bumblebee on the endangered species list.
 90% of the population of these bees has diminished since the 1990s – a staggering statistic.
-While our initial reaction to bees is to run away in fear of getting stung, these creatures are some of the most important on the planet being the key pollinators of wildflowers and about one-third of all U.S. crops, from blueberries to tomatoes.
+These creatures are some of the most important on the planet.
+Bees are key pollinators of wildflowers and about one-third of all U.S. crops, ranging from blueberries to tomatoes.

 General Mills, the parent company of Cheerios, is directly (and deeply) impacted by this.
 According to their website nearly 30% of the ingredients found in their products are dependent on the pollination practices of these bees.
 In short, no bees, no Cheerios, which is really a microcosm of a much wider and drastic development in the well being of our food chain and eco-system.

-So, in conjunction with the deterioration with bumble bee population and fielding quality crops, flowers, etc., Honey Nut Cheerios is enabling buyers to order free seeds from their site (directions are present on the boxes of cereal), to proactively plant them*, and encourage the growth and health of the bees that, in turn, feed us and allow us to grow, learn, and be healthy as well.
+In conjunction with the deterioration with bumble bee population and fielding quality crops, flowers, etc., Honey Nut Cheerios is enabling buyers to order free seeds from their site (directions are present on the boxes of cereal).
+This helps consumers proactively plant them* and encourage the growth and health of the bees.
 Winning all around.
-And, very clever marketing leaving us buzzing with excitement.
+Very clever marketing.
+It leaves us buzzing with excitement.

-Cheerios wins this round with their exemplary take on marketing with a unique social point of a view with deep, well rooted meaning.
-When you’re thinking about your next campaign, take yourself out of the literal mode of your brand and/or company’s existence and look at the world around you.
-Perhaps there are some keen and different ways to tie in greater social awareness/significance to your marketing that in turn yield better results and increased visibility from myriad vantage points.
+Cheerios wins this round.
+With their exemplary take on marketing, Cheerios provides a unique social point of a view with deep, well rooted meaning.
+When you’re thinking about your next campaign, take yourself out of the literal mode of your brand and/or company’s existence.
+Look at the world around you.
+Perhaps there are some keen and different ways to tie in greater social awareness/significance to your marketing that in turn yield better results.

 *Be careful about the seeds you choose as some of the plants are banned in different states…